samouraiworld/zenao/README.md

 Add back the `PINATA_JWT` in `.env.local`

 Be careful not to commit the PINATA_JWT or clerk secret!

-Make sure `ffmpeg` is installed !
-It is required to generate videos of qr code for check-in tests.

 Now, run the e2e stack
 ```bash